HOW TO PAINT STRIPES ON A WALL

-Paint your base color across the entire wall using the lighter and flatter shade of the two colors you picked.
+Paint your base colour across the entire wall using the lighter and flatter shade of the two colors you picked.
 Let it dry for at least 24 hours.

 Figure out your stripe spacing.
 Choose a stripe width that can be evenly divided into the wall’s width or height.
 Generally, 4-12 in. is a good width.
 For vertical stripes, measure the width of the wall and for horizontal stripes, measure the height of the wall.

 Paint an odd number of stripes on your wall.
 This makes sure you’ll get a solid strip at the edges of the wall or ceiling.

 Create your outline.
 If using a level and pencil, mark your stripe widths across the wall.
 With your level, draw a light line continuously across, making sure the level is straight.

 Mark an “X” where you want your solid stripes to be.

 Create a guide the exact width of your stripes and use it to make your marks.

 Apply the right FrogTape® product for your surface.